 Keep Important Documents and Valuable Items Close

 Believe it or not, personal documents are among the most commonly forgotten things to pack when relocating.
-Prepare a binder or a box where you’ll place all important documents from your home and keep it with you during transportation.
+As a part of your relocation day preparation, make sure you purchase a binder or a box where you’ll place all important documents from your home and keep it with you during transportation.
 The same goes for items that are valuable to you.
 Surely, you don’t want to pack a personal heirloom together with replaceable items like dishware.
 Besides, relocation companies are usually not allowed to transport documents and valuables, so be sure to place them in a separate box that you’ll be carrying yourself.

 Update Your Address and Other Necessary Paperwork